Hi, my name is

 What I Do:

-I am currently working full-time under Professors Jinf Li and Andre DeHon in their CyberSavvy Lab, where I am setting up cloud communication between our FPGAs using Docker and Kubernetes.
+I am currently working full-time in the CyberSavvy Lab under Professors Jinf Li and Andre DeHon, where I am responsible for turning our FPGAs into cloud resources using Docker and Kubernetes.

 • Docker